A general view of the algebraic semantics of \L ukasiewicz logic with product: A category-theoretical point of view

 \subsection{A direct application: the amalgamation property}

-The results of Section \ref{sec:TPMV} are not only useful to give a complete picture of the relationship along the hierarchy of MV-algebras with product, but they can be used to infer new relevant results on the classes of algebras involved.
+The results of Section \ref{sec:TPMV} are useful not only in giving a complete picture of the hierarchy of MV-algebras with product, but they can be used to infer new relevant results on the classes of algebras involved.
 An example of this is the amalgamation property for semisimple Riesz MV-algebras, unital and semisimple PMV-algebras and unital and semisimple \textit{f}MV-algebras.

 \bprop $\mathbf{uPMV_{ss}}$, $\mathbf{ufMV_{ss}}$ and $\mathbf{RMV_{ss}}$ have the amalgamation property. \eprop \begin{proof} We give the complete proof for $\mathbf{uPMV_{ss}}$.
 Let $A$, $B$, $Z$ be unital and semisimple PMV-algebras such that $Z$ embeds in both $A$ and $B$, with embeddings $z_A$ and $z_B$.
 We have to prove that there exists a unital and semisimple PMV-algebra $E$ such that both $A$ and $B$ embed in $E$, with embeddings $f_A$ and $f_B$ and $f_B \circ z_B=f_A \circ z_A$.